skavya90/Python_Matplotlib_WeatherAnalysis/README.md

-# Pyweather Introduction
+# Introduction

-This project shows worldwide weather patterns visually based on geo coordinates.
-This category of data analysis in conjunction with other worldwide trends such as spending habits or crime rates may reveal many interesting and useful insights into the world we live in.
+This project visualizes worldwide weather patterns based on geo coordinates.

 # Overview of the Data

-Open weather map API was used to retrieve weather data for a list of 500+ cities.
-Information gathered included maximum temperature, humidity, cloudiness and wind speed.
+Using open WeatherMap API, retrieved data that had max temperature, humidity, cloudiness and windspeed information for a list of over 500 cities. \

 ## Limitations of the Data

 Several iterations of the calls resulted in extreme outliers which upon closer inspection were not correct at the time the call was made.
 For example, one instance listed Parrita, Costa Rica as having a wind speed of 122 mph when the actual wind speed at the time was 7 mph.
 This is most likely a glitch existing on the open weather app.
 The x and y limitations of the scatter plots were adjusted to compensate where necessary.

-Because this analysis was done using city names and not coordinates there are large gaps in the data resulting from unpopulated areas not being included.
-This is most easily understood by viewing the gmap below.

 # Methods